 In our experience, this last step is also crucial to achieving the holistic overview that IP professionals need to make timely and efficient decisions.
 Read more on this topic in our article ''Designing the modern trademark department'.

 While it is important to identify, protect and enforce the IP rights that already exist in your business; it’s just as crucial to identify those rights and territories that will become important in the future.
-If you are faced with budget cuts next year and don’t know where to start, an audit is also the perfect opportunity to put in place a risk-based maintenance/abandonment strategy to drive IP creation and annuity payments.
-(For additional guidance here, read our articles on patent and trademark portfolio management at times of crisis.)
+Your IP strategy should not merely be reactive; it should be drafted with the future in mind and adapt to the growing and changing needs of your business.

 Find out more

-Novagraaf regularly undertakes IP audits for customers, helping them to assess the efficiency of their rights, to identify gaps in coverage and to highlight areas where they could save costs.
+Novagraaf regularly undertakes IP audits and drafts IP policy documents for customers, helping them to assess the efficiency of their rights, to identify gaps in coverage and to highlight areas where they could save costs.
 You can find out more about this service and our methodology by downloading our white paper 'Best practices in trademark auditing: a practical guide’, by contacting us below, or by speaking to your Novagraaf attorney.